IvanDirigible/food-truck-hub/README.md

-# food-truck-hub
+# Grub-On-The-Go

 A central location for food truck owners to post their truck information.

 ## Description

-Food Truck Hub was designed as a central location for food truck owners to post information about their trucks that include: the name of their truck, their menu, hours of operation, and planned location of operation.
-This would allow viewers of Food Truck Hub to find a specific food truck or discover new trucks they have yet to visit.
+Grub On The Go was designed as a central location for food truck owners to post information about their trucks that include: the name of their truck, their menu, hours of operation, and planned location of operation.
+This would allow viewers of Grub On The Go to find a specific food truck or discover new trucks they have yet to visit.

 ## Technologies Used
 -Node.js